 The culmination of certain romantic relationships definitely led to significant anguish and grief.
 However, the heartbreaks that have left some of the deepest scars came from the ending of close friendships with women, leading me to believe that my platonic relationships with women are generally more sacred to me than romantic relationships with men.

 That very sense of being indispensable is a big part of what makes the end of these friendships so utterly painful.
 Breaking up with a boyfriend?
 My girls who’ve also experienced romantic heartache can relate.
 But breaking up with a sister-friend?
-Even though my male partner may have had similar experiences with his friends, I still feel that the only people who can truly understand that bond are my sisters.
+Even though my male partner may have had similar experiences with his friends, I still believe +the only people who can truly understand that bond are my sisters.

-Picture this.
-You’re out at an event and perhaps you’re seated next to a fly sista or you’re introduced to one through a mutual acquaintance.
-You might have shared a couple of jokes, complimented each other on hair/makeup/outfit/shoes, or found yourselves nodding in tandem at a particularly poignant moment.
-It feels like there’s a bond there, so you try to stay casual as you ask, “So …what’s your Twitter/IG handle?” and you realize that her social media persona is as dope as her in-person vibe.
+Picture this: You’re at an event and, perhaps, seated next to a fly sista or you’re introduced to one through a mutual acquaintance.
+You might have shared a couple of jokes, complimented each other on hair/makeup/outfit/shoes or found yourselves nodding in tandem at a particularly poignant moment.
+It feels like there’s a bond there, so you try to stay casual as you ask, “So … what’s your Twitter/IG handle?” and you realize her social media persona is as dope as her in-person vibe.

 One of my New Year’s resolutions this year was to build upon my connections with women.
-That means anything from introducing myself to that sister I follow on Twitter when we first meet offline, to setting up more brunch dates for like-minded women in my area, to being committed to seeing my closest girlfriends more often.
-Almost halfway through 2017, I’ve been doing alright, but I can definitely improve on my resolution fulfillment.
+That means anything from introducing myself to the sister I follow on Twitter when we first meet offline to setting up more brunch dates for like-minded women in my area to being committed to seeing my closest girlfriends more often.
+Almost halfway through 2017, I’ve been doing all right, but I can definitely improve on my resolution fulfillment.
 Here’s to celebrating the end of the year in the literal and figurative embrace of amazing women, and here’s to you picking up the challenge if you need to, too.